WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 The reasons prison don't quite work are:

 * Psychology of punishment: Deterrence through punishment is not as simple as it sounds, it can actually be a double-edged sword.
-* Prison environment: In some countries, inmates culture is notoriously bad with a "survival of the fittest" kind of environment.
+* Prison environment: In some countries, inmates' culture is notoriously bad with a "survival of the fittest" kind of environment.
 That can encourage criminal behaviors or create trauma for victims of assaults in prison.
 Also, criminals all live together which can create networks of criminals and turn small thieves into full blown bank robbers after serving their sentence.
 * Reinsertion: Society isn't too keen on ex-prisoners, which means they can struggle to find a job and build a "normal" life because of rejection.
-It doesn't help that criminals may had difficulties blending with society in the first place (made even worse by the disparity with prison culture).
+It doesn't help that criminals may have difficulties blending with society in the first place (made even worse by the disparity with prison culture).
-* Root causes: Prisons do not try to address the reasons prisoner committed crimes.
+* Root causes: Prisons do not try to address the reasons prisoners committed crimes.

 What can we do to address those issues?